UCAS CODE B901

 A postgraduate degree course comprises 180 credits.
 If you are studying full-time, you will normally complete these credits over one year.
 If you are studying part-time, you will complete these over a longer period, usually 2 years.

-300 UCAS tariff points from three A levels (to include Biology at grade B or above) or 220 points from Biology and Chemistry A levels.
+300 UCAS tariff points from three A levels (to include Biology at grade B or above) or 220 points from Biology and Chemistry A levels and to exclude General Studies.

-A minimum of grade B in both English Language and Maths GCSE.
+Minimum grade B in GCSE English Language and Maths.

 We also accept Science Access to Higher Education qualifications, you will need to Pass with 18 Level 3 credits achieved from science units awarded at Distinction.

-An interview is required; completion of a DBS disclosure form and proof of EU Nationality or indefinite right to remain within the UK.
+An interview is required; plus completion of a Disclosure and Barring Service (DBS) check (additional costs apply) and proof of EU Nationality or indefinite right to remain within the UK.

 EU applicants will need to have achieved an overall IELTS grade of 7.0 with a minimum score of 5.5 in each component.